alexandrekaihara/Terraform-Orchestrator/azure/terraform/README.md

 > az login

 Then a popup browser will open and login on your Azure account.
-It will be necessary to allow terrform use your account to execute the terraform scripts.
+It will be necessary to allow terraform use your account to execute the .tf scripts.

 ## 2. Execution
 ## 3. Interface Description
 ## 4. Difficulties
+Above, will be listed all dificulties found on using Terraform to perform the experiment.
+1. Despite all documentation available, there is a need to learn the syntax, which has not shown to be so intuitive.